A typical Dutch winter

 Winter temperatures in the Netherlands

 Do you have a minute?
 Because it can go either way with Dutch winter weather.
 On average, it is about four degrees Celsius (39 degrees Fahrenheit), but with peaks of minus ten to plus fifteen, we know how to keep things exciting.
 In essence, packing for a winter vacation in the Netherlands requires a dash of luck and a knack for adaptability.

 We have good news and bad news regarding winter rain in the Netherlands.
 The good news is that it often rains a lot less in the winter than in the fall.
 The bad news is that there is not necessarily less rain coming down from the sky, it just takes longer.
 That's why you get that kind of precipitation where you feel like a drama queen if you open your umbrella, but get suspiciously wet if you don't.
 Fortunately, we also have plenty of days with bright blue skies and sunshine in the Netherlands.
 Although the sun is mostly there for show, because sunny days during the winter are often freezing cold.

 Usually, it freezes about 35 days a year in the Netherlands.
 When the first layer of ice appears on the creeks and ditches, we all google "Giet it oan?", which is Frisian for ‘Will it happen?’.
 Will what happen, you may ask?
 The Elfstedentocht.
 A 200-kilometer long ice-skating tour that passes eleven cities in Friesland, a northern province in the Netherlands.
-Even though the last Elfstedentocht was 25 years ago, and you know, global warming, we continue hoping that this legendary ice-skating tour will make a comeback.
+Even though the last Elfstedentocht was over 25 years ago, and you know, global warming, we continue hoping that this legendary ice-skating tour will make a comeback.

 Typical Dutch winter activities